 One of the biggest collective challenges South Africa is facing is the unemployment crisis.
 StatsSA’s latest figures show that a third (32.7%) of working-age people in South Africa are unemployed.

 Broad-based Black Economic Empowerment (B-BBEE) is an explicit commitment by the South African government to promote economic transformation and enhance the economic participation of black people (African, coloured and Indian people who are South African citizens) in the South African economy.
-It is also commonly referred to as Black empowerment, Black business ownership and black economics.

 South Africa's new Employment Equity Amendment Bill of 2020 has been approved for submission to Parliament.
 SA's Cabinet says that “The Bill promotes equal opportunity and fair treatment in employment through the elimination of unfair discrimination”.